mlenahan/SpotLite/README.md

     ![image](readme-screenshots/eslint.png)

 - Responsiveness
-    - I have tested the responsiveness of my website on multiple browsers and devices including Chrome, Safari, Firefox, MacBook, iPad and iPhone.
+    - I have tested the responsiveness of my website on multiple browsers and devices.

 ### Form Page
 ![image](readme-screenshots/am-i-responsive.png)